damian-lis/portfolio-website/README.md

 #### 3.8.
 Description of setTheme method

-Below is an implementation of this method (scripts/objects/Particles.js):
+Below is an implementation of setTheme method (scripts/objects/Particles.js):

 ```
   setTheme({ themeObj }) {